tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The proposed design supports both background-check and passport topologies, as described in {{Sections 5.2 and 5.1 of -rats-arch}}.
 This is detailed in {{evidence-extensions}} and {{attestation-results-extensions}}.

+The protocol we propose is implemented completely at the TLS level, resulting in several related advantages:

+* Implementation is within a single system component.
+* Security does not depend on application-level code, which tends to be less secure than widely shared infrastructure components.
+* It is easier to reason about the application's security, since both peers' identity and security posture are known when the handshake completes and the TLS connection is established.
+* Application code does not need to change.
+At most, some configuration is needed similar to the current use of a certificate trust stores.

 This document does not mandate any particular attestation technology.
 Companion documents are expected to define specific attestation mechanisms.